shapzo/The-hotel/README.md

 # The-hotel
-Administration interface of a hotel, in java
+This is a hotel administration interface, in which it is possible to purchase services and calculate their price

 #Screenshot